Monika-81/project2/README.md

 }
 ```
 - The highscore function was coded with help of the LMS form and array lessons as well as some help from this page at [W3School](https://www.w3schools.com/jsref/jsref_sort.asp).
+- Adding a timer function with the help of this pages: [Stack overflow](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz/44315106#44315106) - last two code comments partly used after adjustments.
+- With the help of this page I figured out how to restart the timer at the start of each game: [Tutorial Link](https://javascript.tutorialink.com/reset-timer-back-to-0-by-using-the-timer-setinterval-clearinterval-for-stopwatch/).

 <br>